matthewReff/Chronological-Notes-for-Fantasy-Calendars/README.md

 Planned Features:

-⋅⋅* Arbitrary Calandars
+>Arbitrary Calandars

-  Notes assigned to a given date/time
+>Notes assigned to a given date/time

-  Notes viewable on the calandar
+>Notes viewable on the calandar

-  Scrolling timeline with voluntary jump to specific times
+>Scrolling timeline with voluntary jump to specific times

-  Reoccuring days (Annual Holidays, Etc.)
+>Reoccuring days (Annual Holidays, Etc.)

 >Season/Lunar Cycle/Etc. Display when viewing a day